 Fig 09: Error norm and comparison with the element size

-The final topic is at what rates do these errors ideally decrease.
+The final topic is, at what rates do these errors ideally decrease.
 If we are using a linear or quadratic or cubic elements, how does one judge if the error is decreasing at the right speed or otherwise the quality of algorithms coded?
 As shown in Fig 10, the L2-norm error decreases at the rate of p+1 and energy-norm at the rate of p.

 Fig 10: Convergence rates for different error norms

-I hope this article has given a comprehensive overview of convergence, convergence rates and how to judge these aspects in an FEA simulation.
+I hope this article has given a comprehensive overview of convergence, convergence rates and ways to judge these aspects in an FEA simulation.
 Convergence plays an important role in the accuracy of solutions obtained using numerical techniques like FEA and needs to be comprehensively analyzed in any given problem.